Watch the 2022-23 West Virginia Folklife Apprenticeship Showcases

 If you missed the showcases last fall, you can now watch the recordings on the West Virginia Folklife YouTube channel.

-Our first two Little Lectures of 2024 are now available online: "Dunmore's War: The Last Colonial Conflict" by Glenn F. Williams and "Echoes of the War on Terror: Gaza through the Lens of American Military History" by Peter Mansoor.
+Our first three Little Lectures of 2024 are now available online: "Dunmore's War: The Last Colonial Conflict" by Glenn F. Williams; "Echoes of the War on Terror: Gaza through the Lens of American Military History" by Peter Mansoor; and "One Long Night: A Global History of Concentration Camps" by Andrea Pitzer.

 We’re excited to announce our Grafton Monster Loves West Virginia Folklife campaign.
 The first 50 new Council GEM (Give Every Month) members who donate $5 or more per month will receive this exclusive new pin.
 We’d love your support!